miramar-labs/tensorflow-build/README.md

 	Tensorflow - Num GPUs Available:  1

-### Python Dependency malarkey
+### Apache Beam

-TFX depends on Apache Beam and thhings are a little frigaile to say the least - here is what currently works for me:
+TFX depends on Apache Beam so it's good to verify that works independently:

+Apache Beam (used by TFX) Python [dependencies](https://beam.apache.org/get-started/quickstart-py/#create-and-activate-a-virtual-environment)

+	The Python SDK supports Python 3.6, 3.7, and 3.8.
+Beam 2.24.0 was the last release with support for Python 2.7 and 3.5

 On your host machine: